|

 more than one edition occurs, not the original or other old editions.

 Some titles are out of print.
-For hard-to-find books I recommend the

-online book services ABE Books
+Or try the online second-hand book services ABE Books

-and
+and Alibris.

 Have I read all these books?
 Nope, this is my reading list.
 I